CFBAI_ProgramBackgrounds_4-28-2020

 Seven Promises to Protect Individual Privacy

-In order to process personal data received from European Union and EEA countries (and the United Kingdom), participating organizations in the United States must publicly commit to comply with the seven core Privacy Shield Principles and sixteen equally binding supplemental principles.
+In order to process personal data received from the European Union, the United Kingdom, and Switzerland, participating organizations in the United States must publicly commit to comply with the seven core Principles and sixteen equally binding supplemental principles.
 The core principles are summarized below.

 1. Notice.
-Organizations must publish online privacy notices containing specific information about their participation in the Privacy Shield (including any additional entities or subsidiaries of the organization also adhering to the Principles); their practices around collecting and processing personal data and sharing it with third parties; the rights of covered individuals to access and correct data; and the choices they make available to individuals regarding limiting data collection and use.
-Information about all thirteen notice requirements is included on our Privacy Policy Requirements page.
+Organizations must publish online privacy notices containing specific information about their participation in the Framework (including any additional entities or subsidiaries of the organization also adhering to the Principles); their practices around collecting and processing personal data and sharing it with third parties; the rights of covered individuals to access and correct data; and the choices they make available to individuals regarding limiting data collection and use.
+Information about all thirteen notice requirements is included on our Requirements of Participation page.

 1. Choice.
 Participating organizations must provide a mechanism for individuals to opt out of having personal information (a) disclosed to a non-agent third party or (b) used for a materially different purpose other than that for which the information was originally provided (or subsequently authorized by the individual).
 When sensitive information is involved, opt-in consent is required before information may be shared with a third party or used for a new purpose.

 1. Onward Transfer.
-The substantive requirements for sharing personal information under Privacy Shield depend on the type of third-party that receives the information.
+The substantive requirements for sharing personal information depend on the type of third party that receives the information.

 a.
 To transfer personal information to a third party acting as a data controller, a participant must first comply with the Notice and Choice Principles.
 It must also enter into a contract with the third-party controller limiting the purposes for which the data may be processed and ensuring that the recipient will provide the same level of protection as the Principles.

-Table: Privacy Shield choice and accountability requirements by type of third party with which personal data is shared
+Table: Choice and accountability requirements by type of third party with which personal data is shared

 Opt-out Choice Opt-in ChoiceAccountability for Onward Transfer